radius-project/radius/docs/content/resources/compute/container/index.md

 | source | y | The resource if of the resource providing the volume. | `filestore.id`
 ### ReadinessProbe

+Readiness probes detect when a container begins reporting it is ready to receive traffic, such as after loading a large configuration file that may take a couple seconds to process.
+There are three types of probes available, `httpGet`, `tcp` and `exec`.
+For an `httpGet` probe, an HTTP GET request at the specified endpoint will be used to probe the application.
+If a success code is returned, the probe passes.
+If no code or an error code is returned, the probe fails, and the container won't receive any requests after a specified number of failures.
+Any code greater than or equal to 200 and less than 400 indicates success.
+Any other code indicates failure.

+For a `tcp` probe, the specified container port is probed to be listening.
+If not, the probe fails.

+For an `exec` probe, a command is run within the container.
+A return code of 0 indicates a success and the probe succeeds.
+Any other return indicates a failure, and the container doesn't receive any requests after a specified number of failures.

 | Key  | Required | Description | Example |
 |------|:--------:|-------------|---------|
 | kind | y | Type of readiness check, `httpGet` or `tcp` or `exec`. | `httpGet`